Roadshow Entertainment

-Roadshow Entertainment (formerly known as Roadshow Home Video from 1982–1993) is an Australian home video, production and distribution company that is a division of Village Roadshow (formerly Roadshow Home Video and Roadshow Entertainment) that distributes films in Australia and New Zealand.
+Roadshow Entertainment (formerly known as Roadshow Home Video from 1982–1993) is an Australian home video, production and distribution company that is a division of Village Roadshow that distributes films in Australia and New Zealand.
 Their first release was Mad Max.
-Roadshow Entertainment Limited is an independent video distributor in Australia and New Zealand.

 History

 In 1982, Village Roadshow Entertainment Limited was founded as Roadshow Home Video as a subsidiary of Roadshow Distributors.
 Their first batch of movie titles, released on both VHS and Betamax format, were: